Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 Well, let me pause there.

-And all those transcripts are available on Durhamwatch.com for free.
+And all those transcripts are available on durhamwatch.com for free.

-Everybody can go read them themselves, and I urge our audience to go make up your own minds and read the material of these witnesses under oath.
+And I urge our audience to go make up your own minds and read the material of these witnesses under oath.

-Michael Sussman calls him and he actually gets the judge to agree to allow him to interject into the government's case because Robbie Mook has a vacation to go to, a siesta in Spain.
+Michael Sussman calls him and he actually gets the judge to agree to allow him to interject into the government's case because Robbie Mook has a vacation to go to a siesta in Spain.

 We do not succumb to your vacation needs.

-But boy, did this backfire right in the middle of the government's case, Robbie Mook goes on the witness stand and not only admits basically that this whole thing was concocted by the Hillary Clinton campaign, he actually pointed the finger at Hillary.
+Right in the middle of the government's case, Robbie Mook goes on the witness stand and not only admits basically that this whole thing was concocted by the Hillary Clinton campaign, he actually pointed the finger at Hillary.

-He said she knew about it, she agreed to it, and she sent Rodney Joffee and company through Michael Sussman and Fusion GPS to plant the false story in the media.
+She agreed to it, and she sent Rodney Jaffe and company through Michael Sussman and Fusion GPS to plant the false story in the media.

 And then here's the kicker.